Or I could say empty chairs, unread letters, and

 Green stares at his reflection in the polished windowpanes, brightening and dimming with the flickering light.
 He thinks about the past ten years, the people he knew back in Viridian, the small things he's accomplished, the challengers he's beaten and lost to.
 He feels a little nostalgic, but he can't say he misses any of it.

 After a while, he steps out onto the small balcony that surrounds the glass room.
-The wind is strong here, and it brings him the rich smell of the sea, the easy rhythm of the waves.
+The wind is strong here, and it brings him the rich smell of the sea as he listens to the easy rhythm of the waves.
 He leans against the railing, feeling silhouetted by the warm light behind him, and stares at the stars and the weak ripples of silver that mark where the ocean is.

 "I'm home," he whispers to himself.
 It sounds as foreign as it always has.